Artixcore/artixcore/README.md

 * AI is a tool, not a replacement for understanding
 * Every component should justify its existence
 * Multi-tenant systems must isolate user data properly
-* Sensitive data must be encrypted and scoped correctly
+* Sensitive data must be encrypted and properly scoped
 * APIs must be predictable, documented, and secure
 * Infrastructure should be built for the long road, not the quick demo
+* Product status must be communicated honestly
+* Research must not be presented as production capability
+* Production systems must be measurable and verifiable

 ---

-## Product Philosophy
+# Product Philosophy

 Artixcore does not aim to build disconnected products.

-Our long-term direction is to create a unified ecosystem where platforms, tools, users, businesses, and AI systems can work together through shared infrastructure.
+The long-term direction is to create a unified ecosystem where platforms, tools, users, businesses, developers, and AI systems can work together through shared infrastructure.

 This includes future support for: